Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-Here's where the conversation shifts from 'affordable' to 'strategic': Edmonton stands out as the top-ranked city in this analysis.
-With a cost index of 102 and median income of $78,000, it offers competitive value despite costs slightly above the national median.
+Here's where the conversation shifts from 'affordable' to 'strategic': Edmonton has a cost index of 108 — 2 points above the Canada national average of 106.
+Median income is $82,000 with rent at $1,800/month, putting the rent-to-income ratio at 26%.
 This combination is rare — and valuable.

-On quality of life, Edmonton leads with a composite score of 59/100 — reflecting its safety (55), healthcare (76), and walkability (48) metrics.
+On quality of life, Edmonton scores a composite score of 58/100 — reflecting its safety (55), healthcare (76), and walkability (48) metrics.
 Pair that with the housing data, and the pattern sharpens. affordability and QoL don't always move in the same direction, and Canada is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include Statistics Canada, CMHC, CRA.